tsy24/tp/docs/UserGuide.md

 * An elderly can have any number of tags (including 0).
 * You can specify a Next-of-Kin's (NOK) details for each elderly, when adding an elderly.
 * NurseyBook does not support any two elderly with the same name, even if any other fields are different.
-The casing of the name does not matter either as long as they are the same name.
+The casing of the name does not matter either.
 A suggestion will be to save the full name of the elderly you are adding into NurseyBook.
 * Executing the command will automatically change the display view to your full elderly list, so that you can see the elderly you added.

 </div>